geotim90/Nevini/docs/guild.md

 This command can only be executed in a text channel and not via direct message.

 By default, you need the **Manage Roles** permission to execute this command.<br>
-Permission overrides may be applied on node **guild.auto-role.unset**.
+Permission overrides may be applied on node **guild.auto-role.set**.

 #### Command: `auto-role unset playing`